 You might actually have all the necessary qualifications for the job, but you have not been able to advertise yourself efficiently on your resume.
-Before your recruiters get a chance to meet you, they will be meeting your resume.
-Your resume will create the first impression about you, so you need to make sure it is worthwhile.
-While you may have followed all the technicalities to creating that perfect resume, you could still be making some common mistakes which are costing you your job.
+Before your recruiters get a chance to meet you, they will be meeting your job resume.
+Your good resume will create the first impression about you, so you need to make a resume which is worthwhile.
+While you may have followed all the technicalities to creating that perfect resume, you could still be making some common resume mistakes while resume making which are costing you your job.

 Common Sales Resume Mistakes – How to Avoid:

 The following mentioned are few tips and career advice on writing the perfect resume and some resume do’s and dont’s.